Salient Issue

 icon-sugar-banner.png

-According to research on Belize
+According to research in Belize

 Fairtrade allows sugar farmers’ associations to better provide agronomic and environmental services to their members.